kshutkin/package-build/create-pkgbld/DESIGN.md

 ### Expected behavior

-`create-pkgbld` displays `@author/pkgbld-plugin-example` as an installed build plugin.
+`create-pkgbld` resolves the installed package manifest and checks its `peerDependencies.pkgbld` declaration.
+If the declaration exists, it displays `@author/pkgbld-plugin-example` as an installed build plugin.
 No `.pkgbld-extensions.json` entry and no `/extension` export are required.

 The generic entry uses: